The Comprehensive Guide to Growth Marketing

 Conduct A/B testing

-A/B (or split) testing enables you to run experiments showing one group of users version “A” of something and another group version “B” to see which performs better.
+(or split) testing enables you to run experiments showing one group of users version “A” of something and another group version “B” to see which performs better.

 You should do this continuously across your messaging, offers, email subject lines, web pages, ad variants, and other elements influencing growth.
-Implementing the higher-converting versions helps you improve your copy and optimize user experiences over time.
+Implementing the higher-converting versions helps you improve your copy and optimize user over time.

 Create full-funnel content marketing